Lee scores in first game since injury, Islanders beat Flyers - WHIZ News

 COYOTES 4, KINGS 1

-LOS ANGELES (AP) —Lawson Crouse and Loui Eriksson scored third-period goals six minutes apart to push the Arizona Coyotes past the Los Angeles Kings.
+LOS ANGELES (AP) —Lawson Crouse and Loui Eriksson scored third-period goals six minutes apart to lead Arizona past Los Angeles.

-Los Angeles’ Gabriel Vilardi scored the game-opening goal 3:13 into the game, and Jonathan Quick finished with 16 saves on 19 shots.
+Los Angeles’ Gabriel Vilardi scored the game-opening goal 3:13 in, and Jonathan Quick finished with 16 saves on 19 shots.

 The conditions of Gibbons and Byfield were not immediately known.